cmayer/DeepNNPhylogeny/README.md

 where (\*) is DNA or AA <br />
 (\*\*) is a name of the substitution model neural network predictor folder  <br />
 (\*\*\*) is a name of the multiple-sequence-alignment file <br />
 After substitution model prediction it will ask you for an input.
-You should enter the name of the topology prediction.
+You should enter the name of the topology prediction NN.

 ## Frequently asked questions <a id="Frequently-aksed-questions"></a>